 The voting age dropped to eighteen when I was in high school, and my Social Studies teacher brought in hip-looking speakers to help us register.
-They said “most young people register Democrat.”
-The pitch appealed to my teen mind, and I became a Democrat.
+They said “most young people register Democrat,” and I became a Democrat.

-I didn’t tell anyone, even my husband.
-That marriage ended, and when I started dating, I was even less inclined to tell anyone my deep dark secret.
+But I didn’t dare tell anyone, not even my husband.
+That marriage didn't last, and when I started dating I was even less inclined to reveal my deep dark secret.
 I married a nice Democrat under false pretenses.
-(Grounds for annulment?)
+Possibly grounds for annulment.

 I was alone with my discomfort for a long time.
 If conservatives had horns, I might have been able to find one and stop them for a chat.
 Instead, I found solace by studying the mammalian brain.
 Here’s what I learned.